Product Details

 Add style to any home entertainment system with the PS11.
 LG 60PS11's superior technology ensures that no action sequence is too fast to catch, bringing you higher refresh rates and ultra smooth image transition with zero motion blur.
 Perfect for watching action-packed programming.

-Bang for the buck leader5
+Bang for the buck leader

 I bought this TV elsewhere for $1499 + Tax.
 At this price I got a 60" Plasma with a beautiful stark look with invisible speakers.
 Since the ISF Expert options are open and not hidden in some service menu, I was able to calibrate it to my heart's content with the help of a light meter.
 Once calibrated, this bad boy provided a 3000:1 On-Off Contrast Ratio, somewhat inaccurate, but highly realistic colors, 6500 degree color temperature, and a very good 2.12 gamma.
 This is not a reference quality display, or a PQ leader by any stretch of the imagination.
 But at a price point significantly below the competition and a picture good enough for a discerning consumer like me, I wholeheartedly love this TV.
 The price it can be had at is DLP territory for the screen size, while the PQ far exceeds any rear projector.

-Best 60inch plasma for the money5
+Best 60inch plasma for the money

 First the impotant stuff Yes its a great plasma tv for the money.
 The picture quality is excellent.
 On-screen menus are easy and intuitive.
 The LG actually detects device connection and ask for your input(NICE).
 One minor gripe would be the internal speakers really wont work as a primary sound source.
 But since I like most people have an external srs sound system so this is of little concern.

-Great TV for the Price5
+Great TV for the Price

 I bought this bad boy when it was on sale for $1299.
 For that price u cant go wrong and it has a really good picture blacks are good and out of the box colors are great.
 Also u are getting 60inchs of TV.